Don't Click Play: Singles

-On February 7, 2025, Max released "Lost Your Faith" as the lead single of her third studio album.
-An accompanying music video was released on March 18, 2025.
-On May 23, 2025, Max teased the second single from the album via her social media, "Lovin Myself", which was released on May 29.
-On July 1, 2025, Max released the third single, "Wet, Hot American Dream", ahead of her scheduled performance on the Macy's 4th of July Fireworks special.
-The track, released just days before the national holiday, aligned with the festive theme of the event, where she performed alongside artists such as the Jonas Brothers, Eric Church, Lenny Kravitz, Keke Palmer, and Trisha Yearwood.
+On February 7, 2025, Max released "Lost Your Faith" as the lead single of Don't Click Play.
+An accompanying music video was released on March 18.
+On May 23, Max teased the second single from the album via her social media, "Lovin Myself", released on May 29.
+On July 1, Max released the third single, "Wet, Hot American Dream", ahead of her scheduled performance on the Macy's 4th of July Fireworks special.
+Released just days before the national holiday, it aligned with the festive theme of the event, where she performed alongside artists such as the Jonas Brothers, Eric Church, Lenny Kravitz, Keke Palmer, and Trisha Yearwood.

 Tour

-On June 16, 2025, Max announced the Don't Click Play Tour, which was set to begin on September 3 in Los Angeles and end on November 20 in Lisbon.
-However, the tour was postponed on July 3.
+On June 16, 2025, Max announced its accompanying tour, Don't Click Play Tour, set to begin on September 3 in Los Angeles and end on November 20 in Lisbon.
+However, the tour was canceled on July 3, since she believed that it did not satisfy her "standard that [she is] happy with".

 Critical reception

-Don't Click Play received mixed reviews from critics, who found some tracks enjoyable but regarded it as her weakest effort to date.
+Don't Click Play received mixed reviews from music critics, who found some tracks enjoyable but regarded it as her weakest effort to date.
 Neil Z. Yeung of AllMusic described Don't Click Play as a collection of enjoyable dance-pop tracks with some highlights, though noted it lacked the cohesion and impact of Max's earlier albums.
-Showbiz by PS concluded that while Don't Click Play is listenable and inoffensive, it ultimately portrays Max as a formulaic professional rather than a boundary-pushing artist, offering little beyond background streams and radio play.
-Writing for Jenesaispop, Sebas E. Alonso described the album as "pleasant and agile in its half-hour runtime."
-He positively highlighted the absence of ballads, calling it "one of its strong points."
-However, Alonso noted that, despite the album's upbeat tone, Max's vocals often conveyed a sense of "sadness."
-He concluded by stating that Don't Click Play "is more the album Ava Max needed to record than the one the public needed."
+Writing for Jenesaispop, Sebas E. Alonso described the album as "pleasant and agile in its half-hour runtime", highlighting the absence of ballads and calling it "one of its strong points".
+However, he noted that, despite the album's upbeat tone, Max's vocals often conveyed a sense of "sadness", concluding that Don't Click Play "is more the album Ava Max needed to record than the one the public needed".
+Laut.de author Yannik Gölz compared Don't Click Plays sounds to Dua Lipa's third studio album, Radical Optimism, calling it an "anonymous album" and regarding the album's title as "good advice".